State Overview

 Nevada Policy Priorities

-• SEIA is actively engaged in proceedings at the Public Utilities Commission to advance opportunities across solar and storage market sectors.
-Recently, SEIA advocated for policies to encourage distributed energy resources, develop a new Virtual Power Plant Program, and ensure competitive procurement processes for community and utility-scale solar.
+While the state legislature is not in session in 2026, SEIA is actively engaged in proceedings at the Public Utilities Commission to advance opportunities across solar and storage market sectors.
+Current priorities include supporting distributed energy resources, expanding storage integration, and ensuring competitive procurement processes for utility scale and community solar.

 Just The Facts